UltraSketchLLM: Sub-1-Bit LLM Compression via Sketch and Hardware-Friendly Operators: Design of

-\Brand{} leverages the data sketch to implement a multiple-to-one mapping to compress model weights.
-Model weights are represented and stored by sketch states instead of the original weight matrices.
-Each weight is mapped to an element in the sketch state, while each sketch element may correspond to multiple weights. \Brand{} adopts a layer-by-layer computation during inference.
-Sketch states stay permanently in the memory, while weights for calculation are decompressed and released dynamically.
-Sketch states take much smaller space than the original weight matrices, requiring less memory to load a model.
-Full weights of a particular layer are active only during inference calculation on that layer.
-Peak memory usage can be reduced from $\sum_i^n {Mem(Layer_i)}$ to $\sum_i^n {Mem(Sketch_i)} + Max(Mem(Layer_i))$ using sketch, where $n$ is the number of layers and $Layer_i$, $Sketch_i$ are storage by weight matrix and sketch state of the $i_{th}$ layer, respectively.

-The forward pass of each layer in \Brand{} has the following stages: decompression, computation, and memory release, as in Figure~\ref{fig:inference_flow}.
-Decompression stage retrieves weights in their original shape for calculation from sketch states.
-The hash function first calculates corresponding indices in sketch states for all weights.
-Then, intermediate results are retrieved by the above indices in a batch.
-Interpreting these intermediate results based on specific sketch rules results in the decompressed weights.
+\Brand{}, an MTO compression scheme, leverages sketch to represent LLM weights with shared space, which requires much smaller memory than original weight matrices.
+Specific sketch algorithm design in Section~\ref{sub:sketch} ensures a high compression rate with tolerable performance degradation, and the hardware implementation provides ultra-low inference overhead.
+During LLM computation, sketch states stay permanently in memory, while weights are decompressed dynamically following a layer-by-layer scheme, as in Figure~\ref{fig:inference_flow}.
+The forward pass of each layer follows decompression, computation, and memory release stages.
+Decompression retrieves weights in batch from sketch states via a single matrix operation.
 The computation stage follows the original inference step, using input activation and decompressed weights.
-Finally, the memory release stage frees the memory used in this layer, and the next layer inference continues this procedure.
+Finally, the memory used in this layer is released, and the next layer computation continues similarly.
+Full weights of a particular layer are active only during its calculation, thus the peak memory usage is reduced from $\sum_i^n {Mem(Layer_i)}$ to $\sum_i^n {Mem(Sketch_i)} + Max(Mem(Layer_i))$, where $n$ is the number of layers and $Layer_i$, $Sketch_i$ are $i$-th layer storage by original weight matrix and sketch state, respectively.